 People with harm OCD may struggle with cognitive distortions, including all-or-nothing thinking, catastrophizing, and perfectionism.
 Cognitive restructuring helps you to identify and challenge those thoughts with more rational, objective, evidence-based thinking.
 The goal is for automatic thoughts to become rational and less distorted.

 In some cases, OCD medication may be recommended in addition to therapy.
 The therapist will likely refer you to a psychiatrist or psychiatric nurse practitioner who can prescribe the appropriate type and dose.
 Clomipramine (Anafranil), fluoxetine (Prozac), fluvoxamine (Luvox), and sertraline (Zoloft) are all approved by the U.S. Food and Drug Administration (FDA) for treatment of OCD.
-Note that selective serotonin reuptake inhibitors (SSRIs) have a less troublesome side-effect profile than clomipramine.

 In addition to therapy and medication management, you can make lifestyle changes to better manage harm OCD and its symptoms.

-- Practice Mindfulness: Mindfulness will help you manage your obsessional thinking.
+- Mindfulness: Mindfulness will help you manage your obsessional thinking.
 As it becomes more natural, the automatic thoughts you react to as a part of your OCD will be easier to manage.

-- Healthy Habits: Engaging in self-care is crucial for anyone dealing with a mental health condition.
+- Healthy habits: Engaging in self-care is crucial for anyone dealing with a mental health condition.
 Well-balanced meals, regular movement, and adequate sleep are all necessary to manage stress, mood, and anxiety.

-How to Get Help For Harm OCD
+How to Get Help for Harm OCD

 How to Get Help for a Loved One